ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 ```
 {: screen}

-A successful response looks like this.
-Note that the boot volume appears under both `boot_volume_attachment` and `volume_attachment`.
+A successful response looks like the following example.
+The boot volume appears under both `boot_volume_attachment` and `volume_attachment`.

 ```json
 {